run-ai/docs/docs/admin/admin-ui-setup/admin-ui-users.md

 ### Roles and permissions

 Roles provide a way for administrators to group and identify collections of permissions that administrators assign to [subjects](../runai-setup/access-control/rbac.md#subjects).
 Permissions define the actions that can be performed on managed entities.
-The [Roles](../runai-setup/access-control/rbac.md#roles) table shows the default roles and permissions that come with the syste.
+The [Roles](../runai-setup/access-control/rbac.md#roles) table shows the default roles and permissions that come with the system.
 See [Role based access control](../runai-setup/access-control/rbac.md) for more information.

 To add an *Access rule* to a user: